 Preparation for a trip is key.
 The more you’ve organized ahead of time, the freer you’ll be to enjoy yourself.
 Plan your itinerary, get your travel insurance (see, Travel Insurance for Seniors), prepare your packing list, and take off for a new adventure.

-FYI: As an Amazon Associate I earn from qualifying purchases.
+FYI: As an Amazon Associate I may earn from qualifying purchases.
+It doesn’t increase your cost at all.